prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 -----

-Of the CAP theorem's Consistency, Availability, and Partition Tolerance, Partition Tolerance is mandatory.
+Of the CAP theorem's Consistency, Availability, and Partition Tolerance, Partition Tolerance is mandatory in distributed systems.
 You cannot **not** choose it.
-It is suggested that you think about your availability in terms of *yield* (percent of requests answered successfully) and *harvest* (percent of required data actually included in the responses).
-Given sufficient failures, your system will have to sacrifice one of these two things.
+Instead of CAP, you should think about your availability in terms of *yield* (percent of requests answered successfully) and *harvest* (percent of required data actually included in the responses) and which of these two your system will sacrifice when failures happen.

 References (i.e., Things You Should Read)